Ted Lasso season 2: release date, trailer, cast and everything else we know

 That said, it hasn't exactly been ruled out by Sudeikis, Hunt or Lawrence.
 Speaking to Entertainment Weekly, the trio said that Ted Lasso was mapped out as a three-season story, but all hinted at the prospect of more seasons (or a follow-up special) if there's a natural way to continue Ted's story.

-Fans of Ted Lasso have been wondering for some time if they'll be able to get their hands on some official merchandise.
+Fans of Ted Lasso have been wondering for some time if they'll be able to get their hands on some merchandise for the TV show.
 Now, Lawrence has confirmed that viewers will be able to purchase items including AFC Richmond jerseys and training tops ahead of season 2's premiere.

-A basic jersey and other merchandise, including mugs, are now available to purchase at the Ted Lasso Warner Bros. shop.
+Since then, Lawrence has revealed that a basic jersey and other merchandise will be available to purchase at the Ted Lasso Warner Bros. shop around June 20 (based on the tweet below).
 Professional AFC Richmond kits, however, won't be dropping until September:

+For those who nicely asked: The basic #TedLasso jersey and other merch will launch in a week or so at the “Ted Lasso” shop on WB shop e-comm.
+Proper/professional level kits will be available at retailers in September.
+More updates coming when they tell me more.June 13, 2021